 You will have to pee more often when you are snorkeling than walking about on land.
 It is a known thing called immersion diuresis, and it is a natural bodily response that is part of the mammalian dive reflex.
 Peeing in the water while snorkeling, in your swimsuit, is natural and to be expected.

 But what about in a wetsuit?
 A wetsuit rental company understandably will tell you not to even think about it.
 But the truth is everyone does it, or lies about doing it, unless you enjoy the pain of holding a full bladder, which is a bad idea.
-And you definitely do not want to try and dehydrate yourself before you go out so that you don’t have to pee.
-And your pee won’t damage your wetsuit.
+You definitely do not want to try and dehydrate yourself before you go out so that you don’t have to pee.
+Your pee won’t damage your wetsuit.
 But you will need to rinse your wetsuit very thoroughly after, and maybe add some soap if it gets stinky.

 A Pain to Get On and Off